-She will be forever known as The Girl Who Hid in the Closet, but how Natasha Ryan could let her family think she was dead for five years remains a mystery..
+Natasha Ryan will be forever known as “The Girl Who Hid in the Closet”, but how she could let her family think she was dead for five years remains a mystery..

-Natasha Ryan before she disappeared
+Natasha Ryan pictured before she disappeared

 The Disappearance of Natasha Ryan

-In the month before she went missing, Natasha had already run away from home once, aided by her boyfriend Scott Black.
+In the month before she went missing, Natasha had already run away from home once, aided by her 22-year-old boyfriend Scott Black.
 In that incident, she was found after just two days and Scott was fined $1000 in November 1999 for wilful obstruction of police.

 Natasha was a troubled teen who had been suspended from school, had experimented with a variety of drugs and had slashed her wrists on one occasion and had been receiving counselling.

-The Search for Natasha Ryan
+The Frantic Search for Natasha Ryan

 Who was Leonard Fraser?